 Step 1: Unplug Network Cable

->

-> Your computer is continuously affected by a malware as long as it is connected to a network.
+Your laptop is continuously affected by malware as long as it is connected to a network.
 Therefore, to remove the malware, you first have to disconnect your network connection.

->

-> You can disconnect the physical cable by unplugging it from the system.
+You can disconnect the physical cable by unplugging it from the system.
 However, to remove a wireless connection, you need to go through the following steps on Windows 7.

 - Go to Start, then Control Panel > Network and Internet and then Network and Sharing Center